 RTW Trip Packing List: What To Pack

 Packing for my round the world trip was pretty tough.
-I wanted to make sure that I had everything that I needed before I left.
-I had read a lot of other travel bloggers’ sites and tried to see what they packed.
-I looked at theirs and then created my own RTW trip packing list but had in mind my personality, my lifestyle, where I was going and created my own list in Excel (yes I’m a nerd).
+In my head, I wanted to make sure that I had everything that I needed before I left.
+Pouring over travel blogs while I was in my planning stage, I read a lot of RTW trip packing list posts.
+I would look at their list and then created my own RTW trip packing list.
+When I was preparing and going over my lists before shopping, I had to consider my lifestyle, my style, as well as destinations I was going to.

 I’ve written posts in the past about individual items that I have brought along but I have decided to compile it into one big list here.
 This list will change with updated links or if I’ve forgotten things so come back or feel free to comment with any questions.

 In 2010 when I first started researching my trip, most of the travellers who blogged about their trip used backpacks.
 I didn’t use a backpack for my round the world trip.
 I travelled for a year and a half, through different seasons and chose to go with a rolling suitcase.
 If I were to go on another long-term trip I would still bring a rolling bag but perhaps only go with a carry-on, not worry about bringing so much and buy things on the road.

 One of the reasons, I did use a suitcase was my American Airlines Round The World ticket included one checked bag on every flight.
 Checking my bag on some of my inter-continent flights that were not part of my RTW ticket, were not that expensive in the grand scheme of things.